alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/index.md

 - `transport: Transport` -- a viem [Transport](https://viem.sh/docs/clients/intro#transports) that defines how you want to interact with a JSON-RPC provider.

-- `chain: Chain` -- the chain on which to create the provider.
+- `chain: Chain` -- the chain on which to create the client.

 #### If using `createSmartAccountClientFromExisting`: